When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 Alpacas don’t destroy their environment the way that other livestock does, and they’re efficient eaters, meaning their grazing practices don’t rip entire plants up by the roots.

-Local Peruvian farmers respect and raise alpacas more humanely.
+Local Peruvian farmers are known for respecting and raising alpacas more humanely.
 In return, alpacas support local economies.

-With fine fibers 15 microns in size (compared to 100 microns of human hair, cashmere is one of the world’s favorite biodegradable fabrics for super soft sustainable sweaters.
+With fine fibers 15 microns in size (compared to 100 microns of human hair, cashmere is one of the world’s favorite super soft, biodegradable fabrics.

 Unfortunately, it’s also associated with a lot of environmental impact concerns and ethical implications surrounding the working conditions of goat herders and ecological complications from the goat farming itself.